 - Model the application into loosely coupled, single-function components that use REST for communication.

 Organizations use containers to package and deploy monolithic and microservices-based applications.
-Many developers use Dockers, for example, because it offers a simple way to package the code and push it to the release pipeline, which streamlines the DevOps workflow.
+Many developers use Dockers, such as, because it offers a simple way to package the code and push it to the release pipeline, which streamlines the DevOps workflow.

 With DevOps and microservices, developer teams can work on the loosely coupled application and choose the technology stack best suited for their requirements.
 It also enables new team members to ramp up more quickly to become familiar with the service they are working on.